-Solar and is the world’s fastest growing energy source - more than every third power plant installed in 2020 came from solar power, and in 2021 Europe broke its own solar PV installation record, making it the best year in European solar history.
+Solar is the world’s fastest growing energy source - claiming two-thirds of all new renewable power capacity installed and the highest growth rate in terms of electricity generation across any power generation technology.
+In 2022 Europe broke its own solar PV installation record with over 40 GW, making it the best year in European solar history.
 With profound technological advances decreasing the cost of solar energy by 90% since 2009, solar is the most affordable source of energy today.
 Even cautious estimates anticipate solar will become the dominant source of energy in Europe by 2050.
 Explore the basics of solar power and get to know this clean energy technology enhancing European lives, businesses, and environments.

 A brief history of solar power